 Dauphin Island Sea Lab Estuarium

-One of the most popular places to visit on Dauphin Island Estuarium.
+One of the most popular places to visit is the Dauphin Island Estuarium.
 It’s a public educational facility with more than 31 aquariums inside.
 Features include a stingray touch pool, a Living Marsh Boardwalk, and many plants, animals, and other things found in this area.

 The Dauphin Island Estuarium has engaging interactive exhibits and is great fun for people of all ages to learn about the habitats of coastal Alabama.
 It also provides a lot of information about the fourth largest estuary system in the United States at Mobile Bay.